 Azelis acquires Milan-based Ametech, a leading speciality chemicals distributor for agrochemical and fertiliser formulations.

-3i sells Azelis to funds advised by Apax Partners, global private equity and firm Azelis acquires Koda Distribution Group to form Azelis Americas.
-Azelis also opens offices in Malaysia (also to serve Singapore), Thailand and Vietnam.
+3i sells Azelis to funds advised by Apax Partners, global private equity and firm.

 Azelis opens Personal Care and Food application labs in Shanghai.

-Azelis opens new offices in Asia Pacific, including Shanghai, Beijing, Guangzhou, Hong Kong and Tokyo.
+Azelis opens new offices in the Asia Pacific region, including Shanghai, Beijing, Guangzhou, Hong Kong and Tokyo.

 All of the original companies and brands are fully amalgamated into one company – Azelis – serving speciality industrial sectors throughout Europe.

-Finkochem d.o.o based in Serbia is acquired by Azelis to enhance the company's offering not only in Serbia, but also in the adjacent countries.
-Finkochem was established in 1991 by Al Metalchem Ltd Cyprus, employs 20 people, mostly in sales and marketing, and is based in the centre of Belgrade.
+Finkochem d.o.o based in Serbia is acquired by Azelis to enhance the company's offering not only in Serbia but also in the adjacent countries.
 This well-known company in the Serbian market services more than 300 customers from their warehouse located near Belgrade.
 Finkochem d.o.o. is renamed Azelis Serbia in 2011.